QJones717/QuinnJonesMarkDown/README.md

 # Quinn Jones

 ## About me
-My name is Quinn Theodore Jones.
-I am 20 years old, and I am from St. Louis.
-I have 7 siblings, but only 1 full blood brother.
+My name is Quinn Jones.
+I am 22 years old, and I am from St. Louis.
+I have 7 siblings.
 I am also in the US Army.

 - [Football](/QuinnJonesMarkDown/football.md)
 - [Army](/QuinnJonesMarkDown/army.md)
 - [Snake Game](/QuinnJonesMarkDown/snake.md)
 - [Cool Websites](/QuinnJonesMarkDown/websites.md)

-**Website Created By Quinn Jones** for *IT1000*
+**Website Created By Quinn Jones** for *IT1600*